t3rmed/hyperliq-mcp/FREE_HTTP_HOSTING.md

 2. `heroku create your-app-name`
 3. `git push heroku main`

-## Configuration for SSE
+## Configuration for Streamable HTTP

-Your server is already configured for SSE!
+Your server is already configured for HTTP!
 The key changes:

 ```python
 # Host/port in constructor